+- Order of band Priority, High, medium

-- Priority band (i.e. Band 1, then Band 2, then Band 3) - Local connection - The date you were placed in the band (effective date)
+- Local connection

+- The date you were placed in the band (effective date)

 The social landlord will normally offer the property to the home seeker who has a local connection, from the highest band who has been registered for the longest time.
 If you are made an offer and refuse it, the property will then be offered to the next person on the shortlist.